Regular Activities - Circle Dancing

 The dances can be very expressive.
 We dance for joy and we can dance for sorrow, we dance for the cycle of the year, and for life events, and to support others.
 Many of the dances come from international folk dancing, from Greece, Israel, Russia and Romania for instance, where they are imbedded in community life.
 They are danced by men and women, old and young, so they are very inclusive.
 For example there is a midwife’s dance, and dances against tyranny.
 Most, as you would expect are danced in a circle, but that might be unjoined at times, or you might find yourself in a short line.
 We dance too to World Music – have you ever danced to an Eskimo band from Kamchatka? - and many lovely dances are set to classical music, one of the first was set to Pachelbel’s Canon.

-A single class costs £6, but there is always a reduction for those who pay up front for a term, making it £5 a class or even less.
-We enjoy a mid-time break for a drink and a nibble and a very small charge is made for that.
+I appreciate it when members pay up front for a term, and that works out at about £6.50 a class.
+However, for those who wish to pay for a session at a time, the fee is £8.
+This covers a drink and a nibble at our break!
 This is a good chance to catch up with each other after the concentration of learning the dances.
 It is that concentration, of being in the moment, which makes Circle Dance so refreshing.
 I find the same with Tai Chi or in throwing a pot.

 What to wear?
 Footwear is the most important.
 You do not need a special shoe, but it must be enclosed, and flat, with a soft flexible sole.
 I see many Hotter shoes around the Circle.
 Check that the sole will let you swivel on wood.
 Trainers squeak, which can prove embarrassing!